 Issue description

-When deleting a fill in a detail drawing, all annotations placed close to it simultaneously disappear from the drawing despite not being grouped together with the deleted element.
+When deleting a fill in a detail drawing, all annotations placed close to it simultaneously disappear from the drawing, despite not being grouped together with the deleted element.

 Solution